jeffnyman/inform6-playground/README.md

 Include "Grammar";
 ```

-If that code is stored in a file called `ruins.t`, then you could compile that with:
+If that code is stored in a file called `ruins.inf`, then you could compile that with:

 `inform6 ruins.inf +include_path=../lib/`